 Here at Phineas we pride ourselves in creating footwear hangers from recycled materials that can be further recycled and made into either new hangers or other plastic products.
 All recycled materials are tested and certified to the European REACH standard for materials compliance.

 Find out what’s best for you

 Want to find out more about how you can implement a recycled shoe hangers system into your business?
-Then come and talk to us!
+Then download the product catalogue below, or get in touch!

 We provide simple, non-biased consultative advice on the best sustainability option for your business.

 We’ll help you to navigate the jungle of “greenwash” jargon!

 Find out more about us here.